hodycan/othello/README.md

 # Othello
-The game reversi in python using tkinter
+The game reversi in python using tkinter.